1ylwang/HeZhang1994.github.io/README.md

 $ git push -u origin master
 ```

-5. After a few minutes, open __https://aaa.github.io/__ on browser, you will see "Hello World" on your website.
+5. After a few minutes, open __https://aaa.github.io/__ on browser.
+You will see "Hello World" on your website.

-6. Now add a template (.css) and start to edit __index.html__ and other files (.html) to design your website!
+6. Now add a template (.css) to repository on GitHub and start to edit __index.html__ and other files (.html) to design your website!